Share on:

 Prerequisites

-You have Windows Server and users in the Active directory.
-Also, you have installed OpenAM.
+You have Windows Server and user accounts stored in the Active directory.
+You must also have OpenAM installed.
+Here is how to quickly install OpenAM.

 Windows setup